diegoperesmarques/prompt/README.md

+## Podcast LM português em inglês
+Generate a podcast in Brazilian Portuguese: The content and audio must be in Brazilian Portuguese.
+Tone and pace: Speakers should talk calmly and in a relaxed manner, as if they were having a casual conversation with friends.
+The pace should be natural, unhurried, allowing smooth pauses to create a welcoming and calm flow.

 ## Roteiro vídeo de curto
 Atue como um roteirista profissional de vídeos curtos para redes sociais.
 Crie um roteiro detalhado de 60 segundos sobre [ASSUNTO].